 For example, a billing solution in an enterprise B2B context if your volumes of customers and invoices are low and the business is still playing around with its pricing and go to market strategy.

 In this context, the agility you get from manual billing and non-standard contracting means you’ll get little value from an automated golden path’ and you’ll waste time and money if you try and implement something like this too early.

 Conversely, if you’re in a high volume B2C context, you’ll need to automate the billing and revenue side of things and there’s value to getting this scalable early.

-In any business there will be tools that improve automation of processes, such as staff expenses solutions.
+In any business, there will be tools that improve the automation of processes, such as staff expenses solutions.
 Regardless of the size, these should be considered simply because they’re just painful at any scale and relatively easy to implement.
-However, for a CFO in a growing early stage tech business, it’s important not to get carried away with large scale and costly finance related tech initiatives too soon.
+However, for a CFO in a growing early-stage tech business, it’s important not to get carried away with large scale and costly finance-related tech initiatives too soon.

 Excel is probably ok for your forecast modelling in most cases in a startup context.